Tag Archive | antioxidants

 There is no sandwich, burger, or salad that isn’t enhanced by adding this richly flavored tomato.
 Some call it smoky, while others consider it sweet, complex, or balanced.
 Try a “sloppy BLT” on lightly toasted rye with a fair amount of Duke’s mayonnaise (on both slices), bacon, lettuce, and this tomato, of course, but also with cheese and ripe avocado.

 It is juicier than many other tomatoes and, therefore, is not recommended for sauce.
-But, if I have some ripe fruits, I’ll add them to the stock pot when making sauce, which simmers on low for 2 hours or longer.
+But, if I have some ripe fruits, I’ll add them to the stock pot when making sauce, which simmers on low heat for 2 hours or longer.

 Regardless how it’s described, the ‘Cherokee Purple’ tomato always has a place in my garden.
 In fact, when cool weather arrives in autumn, I place large pieces of clear plastic raised over the plants to protect them from frost.
 For a little extra warmth, add a hot water bottle or a string of miniature incandescent Christmas lights to extend the season for a few more ripe fruits.